Jana-Marie/GoLTGen/GoLTGenV2/readme.md

 # GoLTGen Web

 GoLTGen Web is the successor of GoLTGen, a web based Game of Life alike cellular automaton with an even more extensive and flexible set of rules.
-The planned additional display modes, beatmatching and wonderful colormaps shall make this tool a fantastic visual feest.
+The planned additional display modes, beatmatching and wonderful colormaps shall make this tool a fantastic visual feast.

 ## Todos/Ideas